-CT scans have been an important diagnostic tool since there development in the 1970’s.
+CT scans have been an important diagnostic tool since their development in the 1970’s.
 Current scanners, like our 160-slice Toshiba, can create very detailed images of internal body structures in just a few seconds.
 These images can be reconstructed in various planes for our physicians to make a diagnosis of your condition.

 A CT scan can be performed on any part of the body, but the most common are of the head, chest, and abdominal areas.
 A scan may include the use of a contrast media, or “dye”, which can give additional diagnostic information.
 This contrast may be injected or swallowed depending on the exact test you are having.
 Most patients have no problems with the contrast and resume normal activity immediately after the exam.